stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 In the starter code in the editor, create two objects where you see the comments.

-Both flower objects should have the following properties.
+Both flower objects should have the following keys.

-1. Color, which will be a string
+1. `color`, which will be a string
-2. Stem length, which will be a number
+2. `stemLength`, which will be a number
-3.
+3. `growingSeason`, which will be a string like "Summer" or "Spring"

+You can decide on the values for each of the properties.

+On the rose object, provide the addition